mr-akash12/Pizza_sales/README.md

 An end-to-end sales analysis project using SQL, Excel, and Power BI
 # 🍕 Pizza Sales Dashboard

+📌 Project Description

+This project focuses on creating an interactive dashboard to analyze pizza sales data.
+The goal is to provide meaningful insights into sales performance, customer preferences, and business trends.
+By visualizing sales data, business owners and managers can make data-driven decisions to increase revenue, optimize inventory, and identify top-performing products.

 ## 📊 Overview
 This project combines **SQL, Excel, and Power BI** to analyze pizza sales.
 The goal is to track key performance indicators (KPIs), identify customer preferences, and highlight top- and bottom-performing pizzas using dummy sales data.